bbc/digital-paper-edit-infrastructure/docs/adr/2019-04-23-transcript-architecture.md

 * Fault tolerance from using queues
 * Avoiding timeout issues with Lambdas for running long jobs
-* A uniform interface across the media processing microservices (polling queues)
+* A uniform interface across the media processing microservices (polling queues, posting to the API)
 * Upload is not via the API, which supposedly improves data transmission time.
 ... and benefits from the previous options.